-The name and address of each person or entity who owned beneficially 5% or more of the outstanding shares of common stock of CryoLife on March 31, 2005, together with the number of shares owned and the percentage of outstanding shares that ownership represents is set forth in the following table.
-The table also shows information concerning beneficial ownership by each of the members of the Board of Directors, the Named Executives and by all Directors and executive officers as a group.
+The name and address of each person or entity who owned beneficially 5% or more of the outstanding shares of common stock of CryoLife on March 28, 2006 together with the number of shares owned and the percentage of outstanding shares that ownership represents is set forth in the following table.
+The table also shows information concerning beneficial ownership by the Named Executives and by all Directors and executive officers as a group.
 The number of shares beneficially owned is determined under the rules of the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Under such rules, beneficial ownership includes any shares as to which the individual has sole or shared voting power or investment power and also any shares that the individual has the right to acquire within 60 days after the date hereof through the exercise of any stock option or other right.
+Under those rules, beneficial ownership includes any shares as to which the individual has sole or shared voting power or investment power and also any shares that the individual has the right to acquire within 60 days after the date hereof through the exercise of any stock option or other right.
 Unless otherwise indicated, each person has sole investment and voting powers, or shares such powers with his or her spouse, with respect to the shares set forth in the following table: